sara-nl/iRODS-UIs/Davrods_install_guide.md

 Common Name (eg, your name or your server's hostname) []:<ip address or fqdn>
 Email Address []:<email>
  ```
- The common name will also be used by Davrods to address the iRODS server.
+ The common name that you set here will also be used by all user clients and Davrods to address the iRODS server.
+It should correspond to the fqdn or the hostname you set in the */etc/hosts* file (see above).

  ```sh
  openssl dhparam -2 -out dhparams.pem 2048